baAlex/Nara/README.md

 Nara
 ====

-The terrain in the screenshots should work as an overworld for an RPG, but currently all this is more a renderer than a videogame.
+The terrain in the screenshots should work as an overworld for an RPG, but currently this project is more a renderer than a videogame.

 Eventually Nara's goal is to recreate the experience of 90's RPGs (fixing all tedious corners), taking inspiration from the *Final Fantasy* franchise, and *Squaresoft* and *Game Arts* games.